-There are appropriate and robust security measures in place to protect the biometric data held by the academy as part of the GDPR processes in place.
-In the unlikely event of a breach to the biometric system(s), it will be dealt with by the Our Lady of Walsingham Catholic Multi Academy Trust DPO.
+There are appropriate and robust security measures in place to protect the biometric data held by the Academy as part of the GDPR processes in place.
+In the unlikely event of a breach to the biometric system(s), it will be dealt with by the Trust DPO.